-Organizing resume, cover letter workshops
+Organizing resume and cover letter workshops

-Organizing mock interviews

-Organizing career fairs

 Acting as a liaison with career services

-Industrial relations programs
+Organizing industrial relations programs and workshops

-Supporting clubs which help students develop professional skills including but not limited to:

-Women in Science in Engineering (WISE)

-Queen’s Energy and Commodities Association (QECA)

-Peptalks
+The Director of Professional Development shall coordinate all EngSoc activities associated with creating connections between undergraduate Society members and Society alumni members.
+These activities shall include but not be limited to:

+Organizing the Alumni Summit Networking Summit

 The Director of Professional Development shall report to the President.

 The Director of Professional Development shall be responsible for those duties listed under Section β.C.3 in the Policy Manual.